If you want to succeed in life, no matter what “success” means to you, you need to develop an abundance mindset.

 If that’s your case, there are some things you can still do to prevent their bad vibes from ruining yours (and your whole life and future as well):

 b.
-If that doesn’t work, then create an imaginary shield that protects you from the things they say or do.
+If that doesn’t work, create an imaginary shield that protects you from what they say or do.

 2. Stop complaining

-Complaining over and over again is like placing a dark film in front of your eyes that makes you see the negative in everything.
+Complaining repeatedly is like placing a dark film in front of your eyes that makes you see the negative in everything.

 If you need to talk about a bad situation, do so with a person you trust and once you’ve talked about it, let it go and start working towards a solution.